 Most satisfying of all, however, is Mikey Palmice’s execution at the hands of Chris and Paulie.
 The sequence is fantastic: an on-foot chase scene through the woods, two gun-toting mobsters pursuing a third, all three fittingly wearing tracksuits.
-It’s also a scene of great, underplayed levity — Chris finally getting redemption for Brendan Filone’s murder, while Paulie is more concerned with the poison ivy he ran into.
+It’s also a scene of great underplayed levity — Chris finally getting redemption for Brendan Filone’s murder, while Paulie is more concerned with the poison ivy he ran into.

 Uncle Junior escapes Tony’s wrath, sort of, by being arrested by the feds.
-One of the episode’s best scenes comes toward the end, as Junior is given the chance, in exchange for his freedom, to admit that his nephew was the actual boss of the Family.
+One of the episode’s best scenes comes toward the end, as Junior is given the chance (in exchange for his freedom) to admit that his nephew was the actual boss of the Family.
 The camera is close-up on Uncle Junior’s face, actor Dominic Chianese saying all he needs to say with a simple stare.
 But his line of bald-faced denial hits even harder: “My nephew running things?
 Not that strunz.
 Not in this life.”

 Dr. Melfi predicted that this would happen, but Tony reacts violently to her assumption.
 It’s the first time that she sees him for who he truly is, and actress Lorraine Bracco delivers her finest performance of the season in only two scenes.
 In doing so, she truly makes us feel Melfi’s fear — this is what happens when you tell the truth to a man like Tony Soprano.

 Many characters are given fitting closure, and Uncle Junior’s prideful scene with the feds is just one of the many highlights.
 Dr. Melfi’s second great moment occurs when Tony comes back to warn her that her life may be in danger (Tony seeing a therapist was one of the main reasons why Uncle Junior wanted him dead).
-Bracco’s reaction is fantastic, showcasing an exasperated, human side to her character.
-Even though we’ve seen Melfi’s family in a previous episode, this is the first time where we truly recognize that she has a life outside of her encounters with Tony.
+Bracco’s reaction is fantastic, showcasing an exasperated human side to her character.
+Even though we’ve seen Melfi’s family in a previous episode, this is the first time that we truly recognize she has a life outside of her encounters with Tony.
 There are other patients whom she has to care for.

-Likewise, Carmela finally gets closure with Father Phil, rejecting his half-assed advances, and calling him out for being a manipulative asshole who uses spiritually hungry women for the whiff of sexuality.
+Likewise, Carmela finally gets closure with Father Phil, rejecting his half-assed advances and calling him out for being a manipulative asshole who uses spiritually hungry women for the whiff of sexuality.
 It’s a minor triumph.

 Even Artie Bucco finds out that Tony was the one who burnt down his restaurant way back in the pilot.
 All loose ends seem to be tied.

-Yet typical of David Chase and The Sopranos, many aspects are left ambiguous.
+Yet typical of Chase and The Sopranos, many aspects are left ambiguous.
 Was Jimmy actually a rat?
 In all likelihood, yes, but the truth is never actually confirmed.
 His final utterances of “oh my god” are open to interpretation.
 And where the hell is Big Pussy?

 Most notable, however, is Livia’s convenient “memory loss.”
 Is it the result of her declining health, or is it more of her manipulative tricks?
-She’s the one who absent-mindedly tells Artie about the restaurant, which causes Artie to tearfully confront Tony with a shotgun, which in turn sets Tony off on his mother.
+She’s the one who absent-mindedly tells Artie about the restaurant arson, which causes Artie to tearfully confront Tony with a shotgun, which in turn sets Tony off on his mother.
 The hatred is reciprocated